 Alice Schwarze is a physicist with the Mathematical Institute at Oxford University and a member of Pembroke College.
 Alice is a Clarendon Scholar specialising in systems approaches to biomedical science.
 She currently works on modelling protein-interaction networks for pharmaceutical applications.
 Alice got interested in physics as a young teen attending Mensa summer camps.
 We discuss her career development including what it's like working in a male-dominated field.
 Alice shares advice for young women thinking of becoming scientists.

-Jojo Rahamim is a doctoral researcher in the Department of Physics at Oxford University where he is working on quantum computing.
-Jojo also has experience with particle physics and rocket science and you’ll hear about how nanofibers are made and how rocket thrusters work.
+Jojo Rahamim is a doctoral researcher in the Department of Physics at Oxford University where he is working on building a quantum computer.
+Jojo also has experience with particle physics and rocket science and you'll hear about how nanofibers are made and how rocket thrusters work.
 We discuss nuclear power, ethics in science, virtual reality, artificial intelligence, and even time travel.
-Jojo shares stories of travelling across India in a rickshaw rally, attending the Burning Man festival, and performing in a children’s entertainment troupe.
+Jojo shares stories of travelling across India in a rickshaw rally, attending the Burning Man festival, and performing in a children's entertainment troupe.
 He also explains the Jewish celebration of Hanukkah.